Kang-Jack/ManageYourPhotosRepo/README.md

 The tool allow you make a selected photo list file by auto scan your working folder (can detecte the subfolder as well), then can clean up your other place based on the selected photo list file.

 ### All selected photo will be kept, the removed photo will be moved to a 'remove' sub folder. you can manully check them later.

+## Supports
+Windows and MacOS system are supported